 Does Meditation Change the Brain?

 Yes.
-Today, we know that meditation does change the brain.
+Today, we know that meditation does change the brain, one of the benefits of meditation.
 This occurs through neuroplasticity.

 What Is Neuroplasticity?